Azure storage account overview

 You use a version of the Storage Services REST API that is earlier than 2014-02-14 or a client library with a version lower than 4.x, and cannot upgrade your application.

-A Blob storage account is a specialized storage account for storing unstructured object data as block blobs.
-Blob storage accounts provide the same durability, availability, scalability, and performance features that are available with general-purpose v2 storage accounts.
-Blob storage accounts support storing block blobs and append blobs, but not page blobs.
+A block blob storage account is a specialized storage account for storing unstructured object data as block blobs.
+This storage account type supports block blobs and append blobs, but not page blobs, tables or queues.

 Naming storage accounts